389ds/389ds.github.io/docs/389ds/design/audit_improvement.md

 We would add another set of options to mirror this such as:

-    nsslapd-auditfailurelog: log_dir/audit-failure
+    nsslapd-auditfaillog: log_dir/audit-failure
-    nsslapd-auditfailurelog-mode: 600
+    nsslapd-auditfaillog-mode: 600
-    nsslapd-auditfailurelog-maxlogsize: 100
+    nsslapd-auditfaillog-maxlogsize: 100
-    nsslapd-auditfailurelog-logrotationtime: 1
+    nsslapd-auditfaillog-logrotationtime: 1
-    nsslapd-auditfailurelog-logrotationtimeunit: day
+    nsslapd-auditfaillog-logrotationtimeunit: day
-    nsslapd-auditfailurelog-logging-enabled: on
+    nsslapd-auditfaillog-logging-enabled: on

-We would then duplicate auditlog.c to auditfailurelog.c and update it to support various status codes != LDAP_SUCCESS.
+We would then update auditlog.c to support various status codes that are not LDAP_SUCCESS and the auditfaillog handlers.
 We would add another configuration item:

-    nsslapd-auditfailurelog-status: STATUS
+    nsslapd-auditfaillog-resultcode: STATUS

-This would be multivalued, and would define that return codes to clients that we are auditing for.
+This would be multivalued, and would define that result codes to clients that we are auditing for.
+If not specified, we collect all not LDAP_SUCCESS codes.

 This would not create a large performance hit as we are reducing the number of events for selection based on the status codes we recieve, and we are using the existing buffered log writing implementation, despite the large number of events that would potentially be processed.